 When freezing temps seem to seep right into the marrow of your bones, know that the same thing is happening to your home, too.
-And like you, if you don’t protect it from the elements, the results would be, well, let’s just say, not good.
+And like you, it needs protection from the elements or the results will be, well, let’s just say, not good.

 Here’s how to keep your home safe and your bones warm.